 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Eight percent of KS residents are uninsured, less than the national average.
+Nine percent of KS residents are uninsured, about the same as the national average.
 That’s good news for policyholders, as the more uninsured people there are, the higher rates are for insured people.

 Kansas residents spend an average of $7,651 per year on health care expenditures, less than the national average.
 What influences health insurance prices in Kansas?
 Rates vary person to person, but are based primarily on these factors: